Investigating Innocence: David Camm

 One of the organization's most prominent cases was the exoneration of David Camm, a former Indiana state trooper who was wrongfully convicted of the murders of his wife and two children.
 Approximately five years after he was arrested, DNA evidence identified a convicted felon named Charles Boney as having been at the crime scene.
 Boney is currently serving 225 years for the murders.

 On October 24, 2013, David Camm, walked free after 13-years in prison after a jury in Lebanon, Indiana found him not guilty in a third re-trial.
 His case was the first exoneration for Investigating Innocence, which was started earlier that year.
 Bill Clutter, who started the project, was a member of Camm's defense team and suggested conducting an animated crime scene reconstruction, which helped persuade the jury that David Camm is innocent.
-Students at the Indiana University assisted Clutter and the Camm defense team in reviewing the case and provided a fresh set of eyes.
+Students at the Indiana University assisted Clutter and the Camm defense team in reviewing the case.

 Clutter simulated how the actual killer, Charles Boney, infamously known as the "Shoe Bandit" who had been released from prison a few weeks before the murders after serving nearly a decade for holding women at gunpoint, braced his left hand leaving a palm print on the outside of Kim Camm's Ford Bronco as he knelt on the floorboard and extended his right hand to fire the gun that killed five-year-old Jill, and her brother Brad, age 7.

 David Camm, a decorated Indiana Police Officer, was wrongfully charged with the murders of his family based on junk science.

 On September 28, 2000, David Camm came home at approximately 9:26 p.m. and found his wife Kimberly, and his two children Bradley, 7, and Jill, 5, shot to death in the garage of their home in Georgetown, Indiana.
 His wife and two children were last seen leaving swim practice and heading home around 7:00 p.m., which was about the same time David arrived at the Georgetown Community Church to play basketball.
 David, a former Indiana State Police trooper, had been playing basketball with 11 other people at the time his wife and children were killed.